mcesbrondarnaud/ada-course-website/contents/chapter2.md

 *“This confirms something crucial,”* the analyst says.

 *“The clusters that dominate hostility are also the ones that escalate it.
-These are the ones we need to be really careful about, they are the main fighters.”*
+These are the ones we need to be really careful about, they are the main fighters.”*<br><br><br>

 ### Who Bears the Cost